 Champion Charter Bus makes renting a charter bus in San Diego easy.
-The charter buses and minibuses in our network, along with qualified and experienced bus drivers, will ensure everybody in your group gets to their destination safely and on schedule.
+The California charter buses and minibus rentals in our network, along with qualified and experienced bus drivers, will ensure everybody in your group gets to their destination safely and on schedule.
 Each San Diego charter bus comes with customizable amenities depending on your group's needs, like A/C, power outlets, and even onboard restrooms.

 Once you have your itinerary set to see America’s Finest City, give the charter bus reservation teams a call at 619-629-0453.
 We are available 24/7, and can set you up with a free, no-obligation quote on your San Diego bus rental in minutes.

 As the largest bus model available for rent, the 56-passenger charter bus has all the bells and whistles you need for a comfortable long-distance trip.
 These buses are great for larger groups, such as school field trips to the San Diego Zoo.
 Store luggage in undercarriage bays, keep carry-ons in overhead racks, eliminate pit stops with onboard restrooms, and keep cool with air conditioning.
 Entertainment options like TVs with DVD players and WiFi will also help your trip fly by!

 Have a decent amount of passengers, but don't need a full size charter bus rental?
 With many of the same amenity options as the 56-passenger charter bus (just in a slightly smaller package), the 48-passenger charter bus is great for groups who want to settle in for a comfortable trip.
 Enjoy onboard entertainment, plenty of space for luggage and carry-ons, reclining seats, and climate controls to keep everyone cool and comfortable.